These are the best things to do in Rotterdam, a city that shines on its own despite the widespread ‘eclipsed by Amsterdam’ feel. Enjoy!

 This is the only medieval church left in Rotterdam, which is in Grote Kerkplein and near the Markthal and Cube houses.
 Visitors can also go up the tower and take a great photo of the city of Rotterdam below.

-Much of it was destroyed during WWII was built on the once marshy ground giving the building a peculiar lean.
+Much of it was destroyed during WWII and was built on the once marshy ground giving the building a peculiar lean.

 18. Take a harbor boat tour